AnghelLeonard/Hibernate-SpringBoot/README.md

 -----------------------------------------------------------------------------------------------------------------------

 26. **[How To Fetch DTO Via `SqlResultSetMapping` And `NamedNativeQuery`](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoSqlResultSetMappingAndNamedNativeQuery)**

+**Note:** If you want to rely on the `{EntityName}.{RepositoryMethodName}` naming convention for simply creating in the repository interface methods with the same name as of native named query then skip this application and [check this one](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoSqlResultSetMappingAndNamedNativeQuery2).

 **Description:** Fetching more data than needed is prone to performance penalities.
 Using DTO allows us to extract only the needed data.
-In this application we rely on `SqlResultSetMapping`, `NamedNativeQuery` and `EntityManager`.
+In this application we rely on `SqlResultSetMapping`, `NamedNativeQuery`.

 **Key points:**
-- use `SqlResultSetMapping`, `NamedNativeQuery` and `EntityManager`
+- use `SqlResultSetMapping`, `NamedNativeQuery`
 - for using Spring Data Projections check this [item](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoViaProjections)

 -----------------------------------------------------------------------------------------------------------------------